hakdogan/IntroduceToEclicpseVert.x/helloworld/README.md

-# HelloWorld
+# Hello World Module
-This simple application shows how to create an HTTP server and how to write to response.
+The simple application in this module shows how to create an HTTP server and how to write to response.

 ## Requirements
 * JDK 14